RIR360/development/journal/2025/october.md

 - You gotta take things easy, let things pass for you own good.
 - Reminder: If you can make your brain feel risk free, it'll let go any events.
 - Brain do not bother on stuff that seems okay, no threats no tension.
+- Sometimes the core technologies are better and gives you full control.